 Three supplemental readings are also required.
-These readings are on 2-hour reserve in the LRC, but I will also be able to supply PDFs for you.
+These readings are on 2-hour reserve in the LRC, but you can download PDFs from Canvas.
 Please copy the readings for annotation, study, and reference.

 Ehri, Linnea C. (1998).
-Grapheme-phoneme knowledge is essential for learning to read words in Eng1ish.
+Grapheme-phoneme knowledge is essential for learning to read words in English.
 In J. L. Metsala & L. C. Ehri (Eds.), Word recognition in beginning literacy (pp. 3-40).
 Mahwah, NJ: Erlbaum.
 (Note: The entire book is reserved in the LRC.)